dogweather/forkful/content/en/ruby/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?
-Concatenating strings is just a fancy way of saying 'sticking them together end-to-end'.
-Programmers do it to combine words and sentences, to build messages, or to dynamically insert values into text.

 ## How to:
 In Ruby, you can concatenate strings with the `+` operator or the `<<` method, which modifies the string in place.
 Here's how to connect the dots—or rather, the words: